Detection and Estimation of Local Signals: Discussion.

 \centerline{\bf Appendix D: Additional COVID-19 Examples.}

+{\sl Example 10.
+COVID-19 in Italy.} An interesting example of the corona virus is Italy, which had substantial difficulty in controlling the spread of the virus in the early days of the pandemic.
+Using data for 621 days up to (including) 13 October 2021, we find that (\ref{2locusstatist}) with $\rho = 0.3$ detects ten slope changes.
+A linear least squares analysis produces an $R^2 \approx 0.98$ and an estimate of $\rho$ of 0.67.
+See Figure 10.
+We might want to repeat the analysis with this larger value of $\rho$, but the effect seems to be to make the change at observation 356 into a borderline case, which might be omitted, and leave other slope changes essentially as originally detected.

 {\sl Example 11.
-COVID-19 in Italy.} An interesting example is Italy, which had substantial difficulty in controlling the spread of the virus.
-Using data for 74 days up to (including) 12 April 2020, we find that MS detects changes an increase at day 34 and a substantial decrease at day 53.
-A linear least squares analysis and a (quasi) Poisson analysis suggest that these changes are reasonable.

-{\sl Example 12.
 COVID-19 in Hong Kong} An extremely well organized and informative web site is

-\centerline{chp-dashboard.geodata.gov.hk/covid-19/en.html}.

-For 80 days of data up to 12 April, 2020, the method MS detects an increase in new cases on the 52nd day, followed by a decrease on the 66th.
-Both a least squares linear analysis and a (quasi)Poisson analysis suggest these are reasonable, with no day to day autocorrelation.
-Results for Taiwan are similar.

-{\sl Example13.
-COVID-19 in China} In addition to South Korea, discussed above, China is another country that has apparently managed to stop the epidemic, but it poses a special challenge because the data are very noisy and contain one huge outlier in the center of the sequence of observations.
-To mitigate the effect of this outlier, we assumed that there had been a reporting delay and arbitrarily distributed many of those cases between the preceding two days.
-For the 97 days before 6 April 2020, Seq detects three changes at days 20, 46, and 55, while (\ref{2locusstatist}) would place them at 24, 45, and 54.
-Both the least squares linear analysis and a generalized linear (quasi)Poisson analysis seem to approve of these results.
-MS also detects three changes, at slightly different locations.
-Results for Taiwan are quite similar.
+\centerline{chp-dashboard.geodata.gov.hk/covid-19/en.html};